Python client#

 )#

-Tracks the state of a unary RPC call.
+Call variant that tracks the a unary RPC call.

 class pw_rpc.callback_client.UnaryResponse(status: Status, response: Any)#